GlueGunStanley/Disable-AI-Emergency/README.md

-# Disable-AI-Response
+# Disable-AI-Emergency
-Disables AI response to emergencies for police, fire, and ems.
+Disables AI response and spawning for police, fire, and ems.